Aadityaprabu002/Code_n_Ouput_to_docx/README.md

-If your code has run successfully then your output be like this.....<br/>
+If your code ran successfully then your output be like this.....<br/>

 Output:<br/>